-Since the 1960s Roma/Gypsies have campaigned for better housing and for instruction in the Kale language.
+Since the 1960s Roma have campaigned for better housing and for instruction in the Kale language.
 The Finnish Gypsy (since 1990 ‘Romani’) Association was founded in 1967, and an Advisory Board on Gypsy (since 1990 ‘Romani’) Affairs has operated since 1956 in conjunction with the Ministry of Social Affairs and Health.
 In 1992 the Unit for the Development of Romani Education and Culture was set up by the Finnish National Board of Education to promote Romani language and culture.

-Unemployment continues to be a major problem of concern to the Finnish Roma mainly due to their generally low level of education.
-The living conditions of the Roma remain poorer than for the majority Finnish population.
+Unemployment continues to be a major issue of concern to Finnish Roma mainly due to their generally low level of education.
+The living conditions of Roma remain poorer than for the majority of Finland’s population.
 Since the 1970s, the Finnish government has tried to facilitate the acquisition of homes by Roma families through housing allocations and low-interest loans.
 Despite these efforts, Roma housing conditions have not improved much and Roma still face discrimination in the housing market.

 In addition to widespread prejudice in employment and housing, the Roma also face discrimination in access to restaurants and other licensed premises.
 Prejudicial treatment occurs even though the Finnish Penal Code criminalizes incitement to racial hatred and racial discrimination.
 The Roma population continues to face significant levels of hate crimes.
 The Finnish authorities have tried to address bullying of Roma children in schools through, for instance, rap music television campaigns targeting young people to reduce negative stereotypes.
 The authorities have also supported KiVa anti-bullying programmes, following a methodology initially developed by the University of Turku.
 The UN nevertheless expressed concern in 2017 that bullying of Roma and migrant children persists in Finnish schools.